lse-ds105/ds105a-2024-project-error_105/Reflections/Hailey-YHL.md

 ### Areas for Future Growth
 - **Developing Stronger Leadership Skills**: Be more confident in guiding members through technical challenges, decision-making, and feature implementation.
 Setting clear goals and take on a more active role in project coordination.
 - **Processing and Visualizing Larger Datasets**: Learning advanced data manipulation techniques, such as parallel processing and use more data visulization tools.
 Explore distributed computing frameworks like **Dask** or **Apache Spark** to handle large datasets across multiple systems, enabling faster data processing and more effective analysis.
+- **Webpage designing**: I can learn more about HTML/CSS/Java to come up with more complicated web designing and incorporate more functions such as making the website usable on all devices instead of just laptop.
 ---